Guide28 January 20265 min read

 Full venue photo coverage

 Many couples choose both: a photo booth for the fun physical keepsake, and a live wedding photo wall to capture the full event in real time.
+For budget-conscious planners, the photo wall alone is the clear choice.

 Ready to create your event photo wall?